MultiPoolMiner/MultiPoolMiner/README.txt

 	MiningPoolHub https://miningpoolhub.com/
 	Zpool http://www.zpool.ca/
 	Nicehash https://www.nicehash.com/
-	Selecting multiple pools is allowed and will be used as failovers.
+	The specified pool here will be used as default (preferred) but this does not rule out other pools to be included.
+Selecting multiple pools is allowed and will be used on a failover basis OR if first specified pool does not support that algorithm/coin.
+See the -algorithm command below for further details and example.
 A registered account is required when mining on MiningPoolHub.

 -username
 	Your username you use to login to MiningPoolHub.